Namyalg/finance-aggregator/PersonalLoan.md

 ## Personal Loan
-Personal Loans is an amount money that can be borroed for a any personal purpose like vacation costs, medical expenses, property renovation, debt, or for any unexpected expenses.
-Personal loan is offered by various public and private banks, unions and agencies, and vary greatly in terms of rate of interest, processing fees and loan duration.
+Personal Loans is an amount of money that can be borrowed for any personal purpose like vacation costs, medical expenses, property renovation, debt, or for any unexpected expenses.
+Personal loans are offered by various public and private banks, unions and agencies, and vary greatly in terms of rate of interest, processing fees and loan duration.

 ### Inputs
 The following inputs are accepted :